When it comes to weight loss there are very few supplements that actually work.

 The symptom of “fatigue” is common and plagues many patients.

-Taking ALA may help boost energy levels which will allow you to get up be more active, build more lean muscle mass and further improve your metabolism.
+Taking ALA may help boost energy levels which will allow you to get up and be more active, build more lean muscle mass and further improve your metabolism.

 - Bottom Line: ALA may help increase metabolism and energy production through its effects on mitochondrial enzymes.